Learning to Link and Compose Mathematical Functions

 5 Linking Using Operations and Composing

-Choose the functions and operation so that you get the given function term in the equation card.
+Choose the functions and operation for your machines so that you get the given function term in the equation card.
 Note your solution and sketch the graph.
 Describe what influence the individual machines have on the graph of the overall function.

-Additionally connect function machines individually with the graph card.
-This way you can compare the graph of the resulting overall function with the partial functions.
+Additionally, connect the function machines individually with the graph card.
+This way, you can compare the graph of the overall function with that of the partial functions.

 6 Hitting the Graph

-Choose the functions and operation so that the white graph is created.
+Choose the functions and operation for your machines so that the white graph is created.
 Note the solution and explain your approach.

 For b: Explain the relationship between the white and green graphs.